Technical, trade students face up in competition at New Castle School of Trades

 NEW CASTLE, Pa.
-(WYTV) – There was some heated competition going on in Lawrence County.
+(WYTV) – There was some heated competition going on in Lawrence County on Friday.

 The Skills USA Competition was happening inside the New Castle School of Trades.